Decomposition of convex high dimensional aggregative stochasticcontrol problems: Price-based coordination of a large population of thermostatically controlled loads

-The system costs (i.e. UC solution) obtained with the flexibility scenario (FS) are now compared with the Business-as-usual (BAU) framework ones (the TCLs do not exploit their flexibility and they operate exclusively according to their internal temperature as previously explained) in Tab. \ref{syst cost}.
-As expected the costs are lower in the CF where TCLs participate in reducing the system generation costs.
-The reduction is higher for $\sigma = 0$, where the reduction is about 1.9\%, than for $\sigma = 1$ or $\sigma =2$, where the the reduction is respectively about 1.6\% and 1.2\%.
-This relies on the tendency of the TCLs to be more flexible when their volatility is low.
-The reduction observed in the CF scenario is due to the smaller use of OCGT and CCGT generation technologies for the benefit of wind.
+A comparison of the system costs (i.e. UC solution) between the ``flexibility scenario'' (FS) and the ``Business-as-usual'' (BAU) framework is provided in Table \ref{syst cost}.
+As expected, costs are lower in the FS, as the flexibility of the TCLs positively supports system operation, allowing to replace gas generation from OCGT and CCGT plants with cheaper wind energy.
+The reduction is higher (about 1.9\%) for $\sigma = 0$ with respect to the cases with $\sigma = 1$ or $\sigma =2$ (about 1.6\% and 1.2\%, respectively).
+This confirms previous indications that TCLs tend to be more flexible when the volatility of their internal temperature is lower.